ak-2485/NumFuzz/doc/README.md

 # Getting Started

 ### Requirements
-Building Bean requires Dune 3.14.0, Ocaml version 4.14.1 with a native compiler, and Menhir version 20220210.
+Building Bean requires Dune 3.14.0, OCaml version 4.14.1 with a native compiler, and Menhir version 20220210.

 ### Running a Bean program